The National Flood Insurance Program Names a Tulsa Class 1 Community - Giving Tulsans a 45% Discount on Flood Insurance - Watch the Video

 Did you know that there is a 26 percent chance a structure located in the floodplain will flood over the life of a 30-year mortgage?
-Did you know the City of Tulsa has up to a 40 percent discount for homeowners in a Special Flood Hazard Area (100-year floodplain) on flood insurance, and a 10 percent discount for all other properties?
+Did you know the City of Tulsa has up to a 45 percent discount for property located in Tulsa?

 Most homeowners' policies do not cover flood losses.
 You can protect your home and contents through the National Flood Insurance Program.
 You should obtain coverage for structure and contents.
 There can be more damage to the contents than the structure.
 Renters can buy contents coverage even if the owner does not insure the structure.
 There is a 30-day waiting period before the policy becomes effective.